rogeredthat/gokulkrishh.github.io/_drafts/Best-Practices-for-Push-Notifications.md

 As a user just like you, I get irritated when ever I see the push notification prompt on unwanted times and on every page load.

-Also to keep in mind that, once the user `blocks` the `permission` there is no way to ask for permission again unless user clears the site cache.
+So once the user `blocks` the permission, there is no way to ask for permission again unless user clears the site cache.
 So focus on the user and show permission prompt only when it is `relevant`.
 Thanks for reading my post.
 See you in next post :)

 #### References & Articles